ahmed-esmail/ahmed-esmail/README.md

 ###

-<p align="left">🧑‍💻 I love using Software as a solution for every Problem<br>🧑‍🎓 I’m currently work as freelancer<br>🤔 I’m currently open for: An Intern or a new job opportunity, <br>🤓 Always learning new things</p>
+<p align="left">🧑‍💻 I love using Software as a solution for every Problem<br>🧑‍🎓 I’m currently work as .NET developer in GlobeMed Group<br>🤔 Always learning new things</p>

 ###